pixelpax/vimflowy/README.md

     - `Backspace`: zoom in on item which was place in memory when using 'Enter'
     - `<alt>§`, `` <alt>` ``: toggle work time counter; displaying num (8 hour) days and num (5 day) Weeks worth of tags. (use #1d, #2h, #30m tags for it to count)
     - `§`, `` ` ``: sort completed items according to time and place them at the bottom
+    - `r`: replace character under cursor
+    - `x`: remove character under cursor
+    - `s`: remove character under cursor + insert mode
+    - `f`: find character after cursor in current line.
+Ex: fb will find the 1st b occurence, 3fb will find 3rd b occurence.
+    - `t`: same as 'f' but cursor moves to just before found character
+    - `F`: backwards version of 'f'
+    - `T`: backwards version of 't'
+    - `S`: substitute entire line - deletes line, enters insertion mode
+    - `C`: change to end of line
+    - `d$`, `D`: delete to end of line
+    - `dd`: yank and delete the current item(s)
+    - `de`: cut from cursor location to the end of the current word
+    - `ce`: de + goToInsertMode
+    - `dw`: cut from cursor location to next word
+    - `cw`: dw + goToInsertMode
+    - `dn`: delete note
+    - `cn`: change note == delete note + insert mode
+    - `diw`: change the word under the cursor.
+Works with a numeric 0-9 prefix to make the command repeat.
+4ciw, for example.
+    - `ciw`: deletes word under the cursor.
+Works with a numeric 0-9 prefix to make the command repeat.
+4diw, for example.
 * insert mode
     - `<jk>` : Enter Normal mode
 * visual mode